Punjabi University: Hostels

 There are three residential hostels for boys and four residential hostels for girls.
 The hostels house 4000 students.
 In addition to this, separate boys and girls hostel for engineering college have started functioning.

 Health services

 A health center has an X-ray unit and a laboratory for medical tests.
 The center has an AIDS awareness wing.
 Students are entitled to free medical aid by the University Health Center.

 Other facilities

 The university has also established a placement cell for personality development and job assistance to students.
 An IAS training centre has been established at university, where coaching for various competitive exams have been imparted.
 The transport department runs a fleet of buses for linking the campus to various parts of Patiala city.

 Notable people

 Punjabi University's graduates have found success in a variety of diverse fields including cultural, political, film industry, social-service, public and private sectors.
-The list contains many people including current & former faculty and Alumni.
+The list contains many people including current and former faculty and Alumni.